cf73/agpur/content/collections/pages/about.md

         marks:
           -
             type: italic
-        text: "“Through prototyping I discovered a few design refinements, such as incorporating variable stranding using Golden Ratios, as well an insistence on complete Ag conductance, were required to achieve superlative performance.\_ Three tiers of Interconnects based on performance and price would be the best starting point, with Speaker Cables iterations based on conductor mass.”\_"
+        text: "“Through prototyping I discovered a few design refinements, such as incorporating variable stranding using the golden ratio, as well an insistence on complete Ag conductance, were required to achieve superlative performance.\_ Three tiers of Interconnects based on performance and price would be the best starting point, with Speaker Cables iterations based on conductor mass.”\_"
   -
     type: paragraph
     content: